 Dr. Galia Duchin Arieli

-Dr. Galia Duchin Arieli is a musicologist, a scholar of art, a sought-after lecturer on the subjects of world art and music, and the founder of the Tribal Art & Culture Gallery.
+Dr. Galia Duchin Arieli is a musicologist, a scholar of art, a sought-after lecturer on the subjects of world art and music, and the founder of the Global Art Gallery.

 In her research, Dr. Duchin Arieli explores the relationship between founding events and national traumas in the life of a people, and their expression in the range of different artistic artifacts it produces.
 Her Master’s degree analyzed the role of the Holocaust in Israeli art, prose, poetry, and music, while her doctorate dealt with stylistic and cultural characteristics in the music of a key generation of Israeli composers.
 Her wider scholarship has shed light on the diverse array of influences and social characteristics evident in Israeli music, and examined the artistic manifestations of Israeli cultural identity from the early days of statehood through to the present day.